Jana-Marie/hlcc/README.md

 ## about the project

-After converting my own hormone levels once again by hand, and after using plenty only converter with simply unbearable user interfaces, I decided to write my own conversion tool.
+After converting my own hormone levels once again by hand, and after using plenty online converter with simply unbearable user interfaces, I decided to write my own conversion tool.
 Since I really wanted to learn Rust (insert trans catgirl Rust meme here), I had to take this opportunity.
 I love the idea of „asking“ a computer a question, or rather forming your problem into a sentence and get it answered.
 Thus I decided to write a parser, which can take such a string, understand and compute it.
 This probably is not the easiest project to start with, but I had plenty of help by wonderful people and in the end, it worked out really well.
 Rust can be learned, even by a hardware catgirl like me. :3

 Oh and about the web interface, it is shitty, I know, I sincerely don't get CSS, nor JS \*hisses at web stuff\*.